-The first long-baseline experiment was the K2K experiment which used a neutrino beam from the KEK 12 GeV proton synchrotron directed towards Super-Kamiokande with a baseline of 250 km [109].
+Long-baseline neutrino oscillation experiments are summarized in Table 14.3.
+The first longbaseline experiment was the K2K experiment which used a neutrino beam from the KEK 12 GeV proton synchrotron directed towards Super-Kamiokande with a baseline of 250 km.
 The beam had an average energy of 1.3 GeV.
-The K2K near detectors, located 300 m downstream of the production target, consisted of a combination of a 1 kt water Cherenkov detector and a set of fine grained detectors.
-K2K reported the confirmation of muon neutrino disappearance originally reported by Super-Kamiokande atmospheric neutrino observation [110].
+The K2K near detectors, located 300 m downstream of the production target, consisted of a combination of a 1 kt water Cherenkov detector and a set of fine-grained detectors.
+K2K confirmed the muon neutrino disappearance originally reported by Super-Kamiokande atmospheric neutrino observation [112].

-The MINOS experiment used a beam from Fermilab and a detector in Soudan mine 735 km away [111].
-The neutrino beam is produced in NuMI beamline [112] with 120 GeV proton beam from the Main Injector.
-The MINOS detectors are both iron-scintillator tracking calorimeters with toroidal magnetic fields.
+The MINOS experiment used a beam from Fermilab and a detector in the Soudan mine 735 km away.
+The neutrino beam is produced in the NuMI beamline with a 120 GeV proton beam from the

+Main Injector.
+The MINOS detectors were both iron-scintillator tracking calorimeters with toroidal magnetic fields.
 The far detector was 5.4 kt, while the near detector had a total mass of 0.98 kt and was located 1 km downstream of the production target.
-The NuMI beamline can vary the neutrino energy spectrum by changing the relative position of target and horns.
-Most of MINOS data were taken with the "low energy" configuration with the peak energy of around 3 GeV.
-MINOS combined accelerator and atmospheric neutrino data in both disappearance and appearance modes to measure oscillation parameters [113, 114].
-Utilizing the separation of $\mu^-$ and $\mu^+$ with the magnetic field in the far detector, MINOS also reported separate measurements of atmospheric neutrinos and antineutrinos [115].
+The energy spectrum of the NuMI beamline can be varied by changing the relative position of the target and horns.
+Most of MINOS data were taken with the "low energy" configuration with a peak energy of around 3 GeV.
+Since 2013, NuMI was operated with a "medium energy" configuration with the peak neutrino energy of around 7 GeV.
+The experiment for this period was called MINOS+.
+MINOS and MINOS+ combined accelerator and atmospheric neutrino data in both disappearance and appearance modes to measure oscillation parameters [113, 114].